seatable/seatable-admin-docs/manual/docker/Cluster/dtable-events Background node.md

 There are two types of tasks performed by dtable-events, local tasks and background tasks.

-On the basis of the previous manual, you can also deploy dtable-events background node.
+On the basis of the previous manual, you can also move dtable-events background tasks to a dedicated node.

-In the following manual, we will show the steps to setup one node deployment.
-And also need to modify the configuration in dtable-web nodes and restart.

-* A dtable-events background node running dtable-events background tasks, seaf-server, and dtable-storage-server
+In the following manual, we will show the steps to setup the dtable-events background node.
+The dtable-events background node need to run dtable-events background tasks, seaf-server and dtable-storage-server.

 ## Setup dtable-events background node